Bira/octopus-carnival/_drafts/wir-mm-4e-boar.md

 Like a real-world boar, but bigger, meaner, and spikier.
 It's a Large Natural Beast (mount).
-Creatures with the "mount" keyword confer special abilities to their riders if those riders have the Mounted Combat feat and fulfill any other requirements (usually a minimum level) in the ability descriptions.
+Creatures with the "mount" keyword confer special abilities to their riders.
 Not all beasts that can serve as mounts have the keyword - only those who grant these abilities to their riders.
+Early rules for mounted combat stated that PCs had to have the Mounted Combat feat to benefit from these mount powers, and mount stat blocks usually stated that the rider also had to have a minimum level.
+All of this had been done away with by the time the MV came out.

 Indeed, dire boars can be domesticated as mounts, though even then they're ill-tempered and tough to handle.
 They're also the preferred mount for dwarven